fbpx

 Other times, you notice your kitchen sink overflowing because it is in fact clogged.
 This could be due to food waste, hair or grease.
 To prevent this, always have the drain cover in your sink to prevent any large items going down the drain.
 The rest is common sense: do not dispose of food scraps, oil or grease through the sink.

-Bathroom sink
+Bathroom Sink

 You will notice your bathroom sink filling up with water whenever the water cannot drain properly through the pipes.
 The most common sources are your toilet, washing machine or the bathtub.
 The overflow in your sink might be due to a blockage in the pipes or a faulty fixture drain in other parts of your home.

-Upstairs sink
+Upstairs Sink

 An overflowing sink causes most damage in your bathroom.
 However, as water infiltrates in your walls and ceiling, it can cause even further damage to your home